Layla El

-Layla El (born 25 June 1977) is an English real estate agent and retired professional wrestler, dancer and model.
-She is best known for her tenure with WWE from 2006 to 2015, where she performed under the mononymous ring name Layla.
+Layla El (born 25 June 1977) is an English retired professional wrestler, dancer and model.
+She is best known for her tenure in WWE, under the mononymous ring name Layla.
 She danced for Carnival Cruise Lines, the Miami Heat franchise of the National Basketball Association, and Kanye West during his performance at the MTV Video Music Awards before becoming a contestant on the 2006 edition of WWE's Diva Search, which she won to earn a contract with the company.

 Initially appearing on the SmackDown brand, El moved to ECW in January 2007.
 There, she formed the Extreme Exposé dance troupe with Kelly Kelly and Brooke Adams.
 In 2008, she was drafted to the Raw brand, where she began managing William Regal.
 The following year, she returned to SmackDown and formed an alliance with Michelle McCool known as LayCool.
 In May 2010, she won the WWE Women's Championship for the first time.
 She is the first British woman and the first Diva Search winner to hold the championship, and was the final champion when the title was retired in 2010.
 In April 2012, she won the WWE Divas Championship upon her return from a year-long absence due to injury, and held it until September that year.
 She then wrestled for the next three years until her retirement in 2015.

 Early life

-Layla El was born in London on 25 June 1977.
+Layla El was born and raised in London, England on 25 June 1977.
 Her paternal grandparents were Spanish, and she is also of Moroccan descent.
 She attended a performing arts college in London.

 Dancing career

-El was a dancer for Carnival Cruise Lines.
-Afterward she joined the National Basketball Association's Miami Heat franchise, where she danced for two years beginning in 2004.
+El relocated to the United States to begin her professional dancing career, becoming a dancer for Carnival Cruise Lines.
+Afterwards, she joined the National Basketball Association's Miami Heat franchise, where she danced for two years beginning in 2004.
 As part of the Miami Heat dance troupe, she received a championship ring.
 During this time, she appeared on-stage with John Legend as one of his backup dancers.
 She also danced for P. Diddy and Kanye West at the MTV Video Music Awards.